ThomasBem/react-progressbar-semicircle/README.md

 This will start the create-react-app dev server locally on port 3000 and open the demo app in your default browser.

+## Credit

+This library is bootstrapped with the use of [Create-React-Library CLI](https://github.com/transitive-bullshit/create-react-library)

 ## License

 MIT © [ThomasBem](https://github.com/ThomasBem)